daviddiasm/movies-project/README.md

 ## Final Conclusion

 Movies with higher __Budget__ tend to have an higher __Box Office__ and consequently are more profitable, which is pretty obvious, however, having higher __Box Office__ and __Earnings__ does not mean the movie will get more Golden Globes nominations and win more awards which is surprising.
-__Running time__ is also not related to Nominations and Awards, proving quality always stands over quantity.
+__Running time__ is also not related to Nominations and Awards, proving quality always stands over quantity. <br>
-Even though the results were easily predicted, it was really interesting to analyse this dataset and
+Even though the results were easily predicted, it was really interesting to analyse this dataset deeper.
+Movies really have an impact in our lives and knowing what it takes to create a profitable movie makes it even more interesting when we watch them.
+From now one I will watch movies in a different way, not looking only to the story but also the numbers and its impact in society.